Texas Tech University

 Objective.

-Ideally, a resume will be specifically prepared for each employer and not need an Objective section.
-Because of this, use care in how you word your "career objective."
+Ideally, a resume will be tailored to each employer and not need an Objective section.
+Because of this, use care in wording your "career objective."
 If you are applying for positions in several different areas, the objective may be omitted from your resume.
-Education majors should replace "career objective" with "teaching field" because this is what they are certified for and it is not likely to change.
+Education majors should replace "career objective" with "teaching field" because this is what they are certified for, and it is not likely to change.
 To target a particular employer or career field, you may want to prepare individual resumes for the actual interview.
-Remember, cover letters can be used to serve the purpose of establishing why you are sending a resume and you will be the communicator of this information in the interview itself.
+Remember, cover letters can be used to serve the purpose of establishing why you are sending a resume, and you will be the communicator of this information in the interview itself.
 For that reason, this section should be brief and targeted.

 Education.

 Included in this section are undergraduate and graduate degrees earned.
 Most recent degrees are listed first (reverse chronological order).
 Include your major and minor if applicable.
-You may promote your marketable skills by putting other areas of academic emphasis; "15 hours computer science," "8 hours technical writing," etc. If space allows, you might even list some course titles.
+You may promote your marketable skills by putting other areas of academic emphasis: "15 hours computer science," "8 hours technical writing," etc. If space allows, you might even list some course titles.
 Grade point averages may be given in this section.
-Some students give their cumulative GPA or choose major GPA or junior/senior GPA, depending on which represents them most favorably.
-If you are not using the cumulative GPA, then label the GPA to explain it.
+Some students use their cumulative GPA, their major GPA, or their junior/senior GPA, depending on which represents them most favorably.
+If you are not using the cumulative GPA, clearly label the GPA.

 Experience.